clmarr/DiaSim/README.md

 - [Suite](https://github.com/clmarr/DiaSim/wiki/Suite): covers the diagnostics offered by DiaSim whenever it reaches a halting point, and how to use the suite menu to "debug" your cascade!

+## System requirements

+In order to run DiaSim, you need Java installed on your computer.
+DiaSim has been successfully run with extensive usage with Java SE 8, 11, 17, 21, and 25; it is written to avoid differences between these.
+However, it is probably best to use SE 21, which has been used the most.
+At time of writing, Java SE 27 had just been released the previous day, so any possible issues are likely stil undetected.

 ## Running DiaSim

 There are two ways DiaSim is run.